We aim to provide a curriculum, which is:

 Interviews are held 3 times during the year to discuss your child’s work and progress with their class teacher.

-A report is sent home at the end of each term.
+A data report is sent home at 8 week intervals with a pastoral report at the end of the year.